MDWdev/womenrising/README.md

 ## Women supporting women in tech and business.

-Women Rising is a website that helps to permote women by assisting them in finding female peers and mentors in their field.
+Women Rising is a website that helps to promote women by assisting them in finding female peers and mentors in their field.

 The website for women rising has become an open source project.
-Our goal in making this open source is to give mainly women but anyone who is looking to get into development or someone who is just looking for a project to help out with, a place to display their awesome skills as well as try to give feedback to people on their code.
-All this is to be done in a respectable way, any contributor should review our code of conduct at
+Our goal in making this open source is to give anyone (especially women) who is/are a)looking to get into development or b)someone who is just looking for a project to help out with, a place to display their awesome skills.
+This also gives us (and anyone) the opportunity to give valuable feedback to those contributors.
+All this is to be done in a respectable way.
+Any contributor should review our code of conduct at
 [Code Of Conduct](https://github.com/kma3a/womenrising/blob/master/CODE_OF_CONDUCT.md).
-If you have any complaint please let us know by sending an email to info@womenrising.co and we will do our best to address them!
+If you have any complaints, please let us know by sending an email to info@womenrising.co and we will do our best to address them!

 ### Getting Started
-In order to get started with this project please fork the repo and clone it to have it locally on your computer.
+In order to get started with this project please fork the repo and clone it to have it locally on your computer. (https://help.github.com/articles/fork-a-repo/)

 #### Setting up with Linkedin:

 Create your own application on
-[linkedin developer site](https://developer.linkedin.com/) on this page click my Apps which will take you to a create an account screen.
-If you already have a linkedin account look to the bottom to find a sign in with linkedin.
+[linkedin developer site](https://developer.linkedin.com/).
+On this page, click 'my Apps', which will take you to a 'create an account' screen.
+If you already have a linkedin account, look to the bottom to find a 'sign in with linkedin' option.

 This personal application will allow you to create a testing enviroment which will allow you to login as yourself and view changes to your profile.

-##### Next create an application on Linkedin
+##### Creating an application on Linkedin

 Fill in the information with temporary info using your personal email and phone for business.
-The application use will be networking and you can use the womenrising logo and url for the logo and url and click submit after agreeing to the terms.
+The application use will be networking and you can use the womenrising logo and url for the logo and url.
+After agreeing to the terms, click 'Submit'.

 Under Authentication, you will find your client ID and Secret (keep these secret!!).
-You will also see Default Applications persissionsi under that check off r\_basicprofile r\_emailaddress and w\_messages (you will need those for the profile).
+You will also see 'Default Applications permissions'.
+Under that, make sure 'r\_basicprofile', 'r\_emailaddress', and 'w\_share' are checked. (you will need those for the profile)

-Next under OAuth 2.0 add in the redirect URL for http://localhost:3000/users/auth/linkedin/callback and https://localhost:3000/users/auth/linkedin/callback (this will allow linkedin to redirect back to your localhost also if your localhost is something other than 3000 you just need to change the number to the correct one).
+Next, under OAuth 2.0 add in the redirect URL for http://localhost:3000/users/auth/linkedin/callback and https://localhost:3000/users/auth/linkedin/callback (this will allow linkedin to redirect back to your localhost.
+If your localhost is something other than 3000 you just need to change the number to the correct one).

 ##### Setting up With Oauth2.0

-In your config folder create an application.yml file (this file should contain the appid and secret key that you created).
+In your config folder, create an 'application.yml' file.
 Once you have done that go into the file and add:

 ```yaml